The average price of an underlying asset

 Auto-Deleveraging / ADL / Off-Market

-When a trader’s position is liquidated, the position will be taken over by the liquidation engine.
+When a trader’s position is liquidated or partially liquidated, the position will be taken over by the liquidation engine.
 If the position cannot be closed at the bankruptcy price, the engine will try to draw extra margin from the BTSE insurance fund to further adjust the price of the liquidation order.
 If the position still can't be closed after further adjustment, Auto Deleveraging (ADL) will occur to close the position.

 When an ADL occurs, the system will reduce or close the opposing trader's position until the liquidation order is filled.
 The deleveraging sequence is determined by the ADL ranking.
 More profitable and higher leveraged traders will be auto deleveraged first.